weaversa/cryptol-course/labs/Demos/Sudoku.md

 > If we plug-in the numbers we get from Cryptol back into the grid,
 > we get the full solution depicted below.
 (I used italic for the
 > numbers found by Cryptol.)
-Well; that’s what we set out to do
+Well; that's what we set out to do
 > originally; so mission accomplished!
 >
 > <img class="aligncenter" src="SudokuSolution.png" alt="Solution to Sudoku Puzzle">